tarunbandeppanavarsuresh/Tarun-Bandeppanavar-Suresh-4NI23EC110/differental amplifier.md

 : Here the resistor is replaced by an Mosfet.
-: We should set appropiate Vb value to make mosfet to work
+: We should set appropiate Vb value to make mosfet to work : For this Mosfet the Vb which we given is 0.6v because it should be greater than vt.
+: the W/L we choosen is

+L = 180nm

+W = 68.8*10^-6 m

 # DC Analysis
 ![WhatsApp Image 2025-03-02 at 22 46 17_0f1c69f3](https://github.com/user-attachments/assets/b5604c74-3583-460b-b097-38fece417a60)